Home

 36

-Median from Discrete Data:
+Median from Discrete Data

-When the data follows the discrete set of values grouped by size.
-We use the formula item for finding median.
-First we form a cumulative frequency distribution and median is that value which corresponds to the cumulative frequency in which item lies.
+When the data follows a discrete set of values grouped by size, we use the formula $${\left( {\frac{{n + 1}}{2}} \right)^{th}}$$ item for finding the median.
+First we form a cumulative frequency distribution, and the median is that value which corresponds to the cumulative frequency in which $${\left( {\frac{{n + 1}}{2}} \right)^{th}}$$ item lies.

 Example: